Documentation

 Radius

-Click center point, then click edge point of a circle.
+Click centre point, then click edge point of a circle.
 Displays the radius measurement with an R prefix.
+Works with calibrated scale.

 Diameter

 Click two opposite points on a circle.
-Displays the diameter with a Ø prefix.
+Displays the diameter measurement with a Ø prefix.
+More accurate than measuring radius × 2 for existing circles.

 Angle

-Click vertex point, then first arm, then second arm.
+Click vertex point, then click first arm point, then click second arm point.
 Displays the interior angle in degrees.
+Useful for checking wall angles or roof pitches.

 Polylength

-Click to add multiple vertices; double-click or press Enter to finish.
-Calculates the total length of all segments.
-Ideal for measuring piping, cable trays, or duct runs.
+Click to add multiple vertices along a path; double-click or press Enter to finish.
+Calculates the total length of all segments combined.
+Ideal for measuring continuous runs like cable trays or piping.

 Related topics